Cutleast/DynamicRaceMenuInterfacePatcher/DOCUMENTATION.md

-NOTE: You can view the status of official patches [here](https://www.nexusmods.com/skyrimspecialedition/mods/92345/?tab=forum&topic_id=12944454).
-It would be very great, if you'd read through that **before** starting to create a patch yourself.
-We love to see the community take action but it doesn't help anyone, if two people are working on a patch at the same time and we end up with two.

 # Overview

-##### This documentation always refers to the latest version of the patcher!
+**This documentation always refers to the latest version of the patcher!**

 Patches are done in two major steps.
 At first they are created in FFDec itself and then they get documented in a "patch.json" file for the automated patcher.
 A patch consists of two parts; a "patch.json" with the specifications and instructions for the patcher and a "shapes" folder containing the shapes that will replace the RaceMenu shapes.

+**NOTE:** You can view the status of official patches [here](https://www.nexusmods.com/skyrimspecialedition/mods/92345/?tab=forum&topic_id=12944454).
+It would be very great if you'd read through that **before** starting to create a patch yourself.
+We love to see the community take action but it doesn't help anyone if two people are working on a patch at the same time and we end up with two.

 ### Requirements for creating patches